-- Documentation of low blood glucose when the signs and symptoms occur.
+- What is your blood sugar level when you're having symptoms?
 Your doctor will draw a sample of your blood to be analyzed in the laboratory.

 In addition, your doctor will likely conduct a physical examination and review your medical history.

 Treatment of hypoglycemia involves:

 - Immediate initial treatment to raise your blood sugar level